betfair-datascientists/betfair-datascientists.github.io/src/modelling/BrownlowMedal2024Datathon.md

 A final leaderboard will be posted here following the completion of the count.

 Please direct all questions and submissions to [datathon@betfair.com.au](mailto:datathon@betfair.com.au)

+## How To Build A Model

+Check out our tutorial on modelling the [Brownlow Medal](../modelling/brownlowModelTutorial.ipynb)!

 ## The Specifics